 If I look at the source for all my pins, then I see this:

-I like to go through there on occasions and thank the people for sharing my pins.
-And then I can decide if I want to connect.
-Usually I’ll pick up a few followers, too.
+I like to go through the pins of my images on occasions and thank the people for sharing my pins.
+Then I can decide if I want to connect.
+Usually, I’ll pick up a few followers too.

 This is a great strategy for keeping the conversation going on Pinterest and driving even more traffic to your site.

-If you can invest the time, and your target demographic is female or you care about referrals, then Pinterest is a great inbound marketing lead generation tool.
+If you can invest the time and if your target demographic is females or you care about referrals, then Pinterest is a great inbound marketing lead generation tool.

-Plus, when you can share beautiful images with compelling messages and you make it easy for others to share these images, then you’ll generate a lot of traffic from the boatload of pins and repins you’ll be getting!
+Plus, when you share beautiful images with compelling messages and make it easy for others to share these images, you generate a lot of traffic from the boatload of pins and repins you are bound to get!

-What other tips are there for helping people generate more pins?
+Do you have any other tips for helping people generate more pins?